Daskiworks/ghwatch/README.md

   * Add Feature request

 ###Preferences persistence
-* All important preferences (but no GitHub authentication details) are stored in Google cloud to be restored after device reset or on new device - **new in 1.10**
+* All important preferences (but no GitHub authentication details) are stored in Google cloud to be restored after device reset or on new device

 Changelog
 ---------